bergie/nodext/README.md

 ...and the extension's route should answer in <http://127.0.0.1/foo/hello/World>.
 Use _user_ / _pass_ to log in.

+#### Extensions from NPM packages

+[NPM](http://npmjs.org/) packages may also contain extensions.
+For example, to use the [nodext-create](https://github.com/bergie/nodext-create) extension, install it with:

+    $ npm install nodext-create

+And then enable in your configuration with:

+    "/create/": {
+      "name": "create",
+      "location": "./node_modules/nodext-create",
+      "configuration": {}
+    }

+If NodeXT takes off, this might be a great way to ship reusable website components like user management, news listings, and others for Node.js web applications.

 ## Using NodeXT with SSL

 NodeXT can be configured to run with HTTPS quite easily.
 You'll need the necessary certificate files.
 To generate simple ones for local testing, run: